Insurance Tips for Families: Finding the Right Protection in 2026

 PKV is particularly suited to specific groups.
 It offers advantages for self-employed individuals without families, high earners, and civil servants (Beamte).
 Benefits are contractually guaranteed and can be tailored to individual needs.
 Self-employed people often pay high GKV premiums on their entire income, while PKV offers risk-based tariffs that can be more cost-effective.

 The scope of coverage often exceeds GKV standards.
 You get access to specialists without waiting times, chief physician treatment, and private hospital rooms.
-For PKV for civil servants, special conditions apply through government aid (Beihilfe), which covers a portion of healthcare costs.
+For PKV for civil servants, special conditions apply through government aid (Beihilfe): depending on status, the employer covers 50 percent (a civil servant with up to one child), 70 percent (from two children, or for a spouse without income) and 80 percent for children of the healthcare costs, so only the remainder needs to be insured.

 Pro Tip